-After doing some research on what additional “crops” we should have growing we decided to go for the guayusa tree.
+After doing some research on what additional local “crops” we should have growing, we decided to go for the guayusa tree (Ilex guayusa).

 While guayusa is endemic to the Upper Amazon regions of Ecuador, Peru, and Colombia, it is estimated that over 98% of the guayusa trees in the world are located in Ecuador.

-Guayusa Tea is much better than coffee and in Ecuador it’s used to replace Yerba Mate’, which is a powerful stimulant that’s popular in South America.
-Guayusa drink consumption resembles that of yerba mate ( Ilex paraguariensis A. St. – Hil.) in the southern regions of South America, although guayusa is boiled in a separate pot and only the water mixture is served, rather than being prepared in the gourd as is common with yerba mate.
+Guayusa Tea is much better than coffee and in Ecuador it’s used to replace Yerba Mate’, which is a powerful stimulant that’s popular in Argentina & Paraguay.
+Guayusa drink consumption resembles that of yerba mate ( Ilex paraguariensis A. St. – Hil.), although guayusa is boiled in a separate pot and only the water mixture is served, rather than being prepared in the gourd as is common with yerba mate.

 History and origin of the Guayusa

 Guayusa was collected more than 1000 years ago by the natives of the Ecuadorian Amazonian rainforest, today it is considered the best natural energizer without causing secondary effects in humans.

 In ancient times, people prayed for a plant that would teach them how to dream… These twins canoed down a river on a quest to find this plant, woke up in the middle of the night, and this spirit village had manifested on the other side of the river.
 They went to this palace and went up a staircase to the heavens, where they saw all of their ancestors, generation after generation.
 These ancestors gifted them this plant and said, “This is a plant that can help your people and connect you to the dream world.”
 When they woke up in the morning, they still had the physical plant.
 They took it back to their community and guayusa became a central part of their culture.